Jamiroquai: 2010–2019: Rock Dust Light Star and Automaton

 Rock Dust Light Star was released in 2010 under Mercury Records, where it charted at number 7 in the UK.
 Kay considered the album as "a real band record" that "capture[s] the flow of our live performances".
 Critics have seen this as a return to their organic funk and soul style, as it forgoes "the electro textures that followed the band into the new millennium", according to Luke Winkie of MusicOMH.
 It also has a sound Thomas H. Green of The Telegraph described as "Californian Seventies funk rock".

 Jamiroquai performing at the O2 in London, 2017.
 Left to right: Johnson, Harris, Williams, Kay and Akingbola.

 Jamiroquai released their 2017 album, Automaton, through Virgin EMI.
 It was their eighth studio album and the first in seven years, reaching number 4 in the UK.
 It was produced by Kay and band keyboardist Matt Johnson, and it "carefully balance[s] their signature sound with...
 EDM, soul and trap sounds", according to Ryan Patrick of Exclaim!.
 Craig Jenkins of Vulture writes: "Arrangements that used to spill out over horn, flute, didgeridoo, and string accompaniments now lean closer to French house".
-By 2018, the group's line-up consisted of Kay, Harris, McKenzie, Johnson, Turner, percussionist Sola Akingbola, Nate Williams on guitar and keyboards and Howard Whiddett with Ableton Live.
+By 2018, the group's line-up consisted of Kay, Harris, McKenzie, Johnson, Turner, percussionist Sola Akingbola, Nate Williams on guitar and keyboards, and Howard Whiddett with Ableton Live.

-2021-present: The Heels of Steel Tour and upcoming ninth studio album
+2021–present: The Heels of Steel Tour and upcoming ninth studio album

 Kay announced on the back notes of their 2021 re-released single "Everybody's Going to the Moon" that the band were working on a new album.
 On 19 March 2024, Kay announced that recording sessions for the new album were underway.
-On 18 November 2024, Jamiroquai announced their upcoming UK and Europe 2025 tour, The Heels of Steel Tour, which is set to commence 6 November running through 12 December 2025.
-It will be their first live tour since 2019.
+On 18 November 2024, Jamiroquai announced their UK and Europe 2025 tour, The Heels of Steel Tour, which lasted from 6 November to 12 December 2025.
+It was their first live tour since 2019.

-On November 6, 2025, The Heels of Steel Tour kicked off in Barcelona, Spain.
-During the concert, Jamiroquai debuted three new songs: "Disco Stays the Same", "Shadow in the Night" and "Queen Machine".
+On 25 February 2026, it was announced that Jamiroquai had signed to BMG for the release of their upcoming ninth studio album.

+On 11 June 2026, Jamiroquai announced on their official Instagram page that the album was complete and was entering the mastering stage.
+In July, Kay recreated the "Virtual Insanity" music video in partnership with Beefeater 0.0 gin, to commemorate the song's 30th anniversary.
+In August, Kay stated in a Billboard interview that the album would be released by March 2027, describing it as "back to the old school".